harsha1067/ML_and_DS/README.md

 # ML_and_DS

-This repository contains assignments, notebooks, and prjects related to **Machine Learning** and **Data Science**.
+This repo contains code, notebooks, and projects related to **Machine Learning** and **Data Science**.

 ## Contents

+- **Data Science Projects**
+- **Machine Learning Models**
+- **Experiment & Research**
-- Jupyter Notebooks from coursework and practise
+  - Jupyter Notebooks from coursework and practice
   - Implementations of machine learning algorithms using Python
   - Exploratory Data Analysis (EDA) on various datasets
   - Mini-projects and experiments

 ## Tools & Technologies